writeson/the-well-grounded-python-developer/examples/CH_11/README.md

 ## Example Programs

-- Example 01 Adds the ability to create content posts using markdown syntax
+- 01 Adds the ability to create content posts using markdown syntax
+- 02 Adds the ability to edit content posts using markdown syntax and creates the hierarchy of posts
+- 03 Adds the ability for users to follow content creators and to be notified via email about updates to creators they follow
+- 04 Adds the ability to create content post comments and for creators to be notified via email about comment creation